highflyer910/javascript30/README.md

 ## Day25 - Javascript's Capture

 **What did I learn?** - The event Listener method includes an options object which includes once.
 This will listen for an event once and then unbind itself so there's no future clicks on it.

+## Day26 - Stripe Follow Along Dropdown

+**What did I learn?** - Extending what we learned in Day22's challenge, continued building out the dropdown menu that transforms the height, width and content.